 All evaluation awards will be given out at time that solo is performed.
 All other awards will be given at a ceremony at the conclusion of the contest.
 At the National Contest, the awards presentation is in the form of a sit down banquet on the final day and a theater style presentation on the second from the last day of the contest.
 All Students must follow the dress code and wear identification badges at all times.
 Students should plan to attend the Award Ceremonies to receive their awards.
 A representative may be sent as a stand-in but they must be dressed appropriately and have the student's badge.
-Teacher'studio owners may pick up awards for any of their students.
-Score sheets are placed into a Teacher's Packet along with those belonging to other students from the same studio.
-This Teacher's Packet will be available at the end of the Grand Award Ceremony held on the last day of the contest.
-This can be picked up only by the teacher or studio owner.
+Teacher/studio owners may pick up awards for any of their students.
+Score sheets will be emailed to teachers/studios following the awards ceremony, however ribbons will be available for pickup by teachers or a teacher/studio representative immediately following the awards ceremony which takes place on the last day of the contest.
 An exception may be made if only one student is attending from the studio.
-In that case, the student may show their badge to receive the packet.
+In that case, the student may show their badge to receive the packet on behalf of the studio/teacher.
 Any trophies not picked up will not be available until the end of the Grand Award Ceremony held on the last day of the contest.
 Trophies left behind can be obtained by sending a check to cover shipping charges, plus a Special Handling fee of \$20 per trophy.
 Checks should be made payable to "American Guild of Music".
 Contact us at agm@americanguild.org to verify the exact amount due.